buchholzs/Szene/releasetemplates/Readme.txt

-This is the release v0.3 of Plushplayer and Matedit.
+This is the release v0.4 of Plushplayer and Matedit.

-These programs use the 3D plush library, formerly available here http://www.nullsoft.com/free/plush/ to display a scene file written in XML.
+Both programs use the 3D plush library, formerly available here http://www.nullsoft.com/free/plush/ to display a 3D scene file written in XML.

-There are two programs.
 To start, type

-Plushplayer
+PlushPlayer.exe
 - or -
-Matedit2
+Matedit.exe

 Plushplayer
 ===========